Trekking Kokoda will never be the same without the presence of distinguished elder, Faole Bokoi, to welcome trekkers as they enter Menari village.

 The issue, much to our eternal shame, remains unresolved.

-Rest in Peace Faole – your duty has been nobly done – you will be sadly missed but your legacy will live on.
+Rest in Peace Faole old friend – your duty has been nobly done – you will be sadly missed but your legacy will live on.

 [i] Parliament of a Thousand Tribes, The Cataclysm.
 P.129-130